sumandas0/5tran/README.md

     - **Fivetran SDK Schema**: A table definition for the Fivetran connector's `schema()` function
 4.  **Template-Based Generation**: A parameterized connector template is populated with your URL, prompt, and both schemas to create the final connector code.
 5.  **Project Creation**: A complete project folder is created with connector.py, configuration.json, and README.md.
+6.  **Automatic Deployment**: The connector is automatically deployed to Fivetran using the Fivetran CLI.
-6.  **Output**: A production-ready Fivetran connector ready for testing and deployment.
+7.  **Output**: A production-ready Fivetran connector deployed and ready to sync data.

 ## Project Structure